List of 40 Famous Forests in India to visit

 5. Dudhwa National Park, Uttar Pradesh

 The Dudhwa National Park is an essential forest in Uttar Pradesh, India, at the Indo-Nepal border.
-In 1958, the extensive dense forest was recognized as a wildlife sanctuary.
+In 1958, the extensive dense forest was recognised as a wildlife sanctuary.

 The great Indian conservationist Billy Arjan Singh worked tirelessly to change the status to a national park in 1977.
 Ten years later, the forest was marked as a tiger reserve zone.
 It’s also known for its rare and diverse Terai ecosystem.

 The Dudhwa forest is a marsh, grassland, and dense woods.
-The flora of this national park are Sal, Sehore, Shisham, Asna, Jamun, Gular, and Bahera.
+The flora of this national park includes Sal, Sehore, Shisham, Asna, Jamun, Gular, and Bahera.
 It’s known for ‘Sal’ trees globally.

 Enterance to Dudhwa national park